stat157/newspread/README.md

 has some more background information: https://github.com/burnash/gspread/issues/36

-The next step for Arif is to move the filename variable from the top-level into a configuration file and to remove the filename hard-coded in the IPython Notebook.
+The next step for Arif & Alex is to move the filename variable from the top-level into a configuration file and to remove the filename hard-coded in the IPython Notebook.
+And then use gspread to insert the USGS data into the newly created Google Spreadsheet.